Nevada ADOPTEE Application for Non-Identifying Information

 The information released is “non‑identifying,” meaning it does not include names or addresses but can provide details such as:

-To verify the applicant's identity and the seriousness of the request, the Nevada DCFS requires the adoptee's signature on the form to be notarized.
+To verify the applicant's identity and the seriousness of the request, Nevada DCFS requires the adoptee's signature on the form to be notarized.

 For Adult Adoptees Finalized in Nevada